BenjaminGuzman/SpineWare/README.md

 break, but because the application is meant to have multiple breaks it was done that way.
 Remember each timer creates a thread, it is better to have a single thread (a single main loop timer) than multiple timers.

-- Why don't put the posture checker and the main loop timer in a single thread?
+- Why don't put use a single thread for the posture checker and the main timer loop?

 Since the posture checker does some calculations more expensive than the calculations done in the main loop timer, it was preferred to do those "expensive" calculations in a separate thread.

 - Why Swing and not JavaFX?

-I tried to use JavaFX, although I think GUI programming would have been simpler, it doesn't have some features required by SpineWare.
-For example, you cannot have a Stage undecorated and of type POPUP (which allows not to show the application icon in the taskbar) at the same time.
+I tried to use JavaFX, I think GUI programming would have been easier, but it doesn't have some features required by SpineWare.
+For example, you cannot have an undecorated Stage of type POPUP (which allows not to show the application icon in the taskbar) at the same time.

+- Why singleton pattern is implemented differently in some classes?

+Let's take as an example the `CVController` class and the `CVPrefsManager`.
+Both classes use the singleton pattern, the former throws an exception in the constructor if an instance already exists, while the latter has only static members, why is that?

+That was done for performance, the `CVController` **loads** some of the **OpenCV** stuff so it was preferred just to load that stuff when needed (when explicitly calling the constructor) not when the JVM's ClassLoader loads the class as it is done with the `CVPrefsManager` because all members are static.

+It really doesn't impact much the overall performance and could be done either way.